Fermionic Rational Conformal Field Theories and Modular Linear Differential Equations: Introduction and Concluding Remarks

 A few approaches based on chiral algebras and lattices have been proposed to solve a more tractable problem of the classification of RCFTs \cite{Knizhnik:1984nr, Ginsparg:1987eb, Dijkgraaf:1987jta, Goddard:1983at}.
 Since there are RCFTs that fit into neither of those approaches, the classification however remains incomplete.
 On the other hand, the authors of \cite{Mathur:1988na} have proposed a rather different approach based on the modular invariant linear differential equations (MLDE).

 Let us first briefly explain how an MLDE can provide a systematic procedure to classify the RCFTs.
 Suppose that a given RCFT has $N$ independent characters.
 From the modular invariance of the torus partition function, one can see that the holomorphic characters transform as a vector-valued modular form under SL$_2(\mathbb{Z})$.
 It implies that the $N$ characters can be regarded as independent solutions to an $N$-th order differential equation invariant under SL$_2(\mathbb{Z})$.
 This method is particularly useful to obtain a complete list for RCFTs with small numbers of characters, which was studied extensively in \cite{Mathur:1988na}.
+The classification of the super-characters in $\mathcal{N}=1$ superconformal field theory has been considered in \cite{Durganandini:1989es}.
 Readers can also find a recent status on this programme in \cite{Mukhi:2019xjy} and the references therein.

 Rational conformal field theories are also closely related to the modular tensor categories (MTC) that have extensive applications to the study of anyonic systems and topological quantum computation \cite{Moore:1991ks, Wen:2016lrc, Schoutens:2015uia}.
 When two different RCFTs are related to two MTCs conjugate to each other, it turns out that they satisfy a certain bilinear relation studied recently in \cite{Gaberdiel:2016zke,Hampapura:2016mmz,Bae:2018qfh,Bae:2020pvv}.
 Given that the MTCs of low rank are only classified in \cite{Gepner:1994bb, Rowell:2007dge}, we expect that the classification of RCFTs based on the MLDE sheds new light on the problem of the classification of MTCs.
+Recently the classification of fermionic MTCs was considered a view toward the three-dimensional topological field theories\cite{Cho:2020ljj, Gaiotto:2020iye}.

 In the present work, we extend the MLDE method to classify the fermionic rational conformal field theories, some of which appear to be supersymmetric.
 A fermionic CFT refers to a conformal field theory which contains operators of half-integer spin.
 To define a fermionic CFT on a manifold, one has to choose a spin structure.
 On a torus, there are four different spin structures, (NS,NS), (R,NS), (NS,R) and (R,R).
 For later convenience, we use the shorthand notation NS, $\widetilde{\rm NS}$, R and $\widetilde{\rm R}$ for those spin structures.
 A fermionic CFT in our study is further restricted to have a certain extended chiral algebra that includes conserved currents of half-integer weight.
 In other words, there are half-integer spin descendants of the vacuum in the NS sector.